SylviaOne/Repo-hub/README.md

-## Did you know that ghosts call their true love their ghoul-friend?
+## What do you call a fat psychic?
+A four-chin teller.